aprilJade/42cursus/so_long/README.md

 # Dependency
 - You need make, gcc
-- You need intel MAC
+- You need intel Mac

 # How to play